isoAdvector/isoAdvector/README.md

 ## Requirements:

+The isoAdvector src library should compile with any OpenFOAM version between 2.2.0 and 4.0.
+To generate the src for the old API stile (internalField() instead of ref() etc.) you must first run the bin/convertToOldAPI script with the version number as an arguement, e.g.:

+    cd bin
+    ./convertToOldAPI 2.2.0

-The isoAdvector code is currently compatible with OpenFOAM-2.2.0, OpenFOAM 4.0 and foam-extend-3.2.
-The code should also compile with other foam versions with only minor modifications.
+Currently the applications/solvers exit in versions compatible with OpenFOAM-2.2.0, OpenFOAM 4.0 and foam-extend-3.2.
+It should be relatively straightforward to port the solvers to other versions.

 ## Installation: